kzr8/moe-junyuanpri/_departments/Chinese Language.md

 **P1 and P2 Chinese Brush Painting**

 Through the Chinese Brush Painting sessions, students are exposed to and immersed in the Chinese Art and cultivate an interest in the Chinese Language and culture.
-They are also able to understand the strokes and flow in Chinese Brush Painting.
+They are also able to understand the strokes and flow in Chinese Brush Painting.&nbsp;&nbsp;